How to Transcribe Microsoft Teams Meetings Without a Bot

 No Impact on Existing Teams Policies

-Because IceCubes does not join the meeting as a participant or bot, it does not trigger any Teams meeting policies related to external participants, recording, or compliance holds.
+Because IceCubes doesn't join the meeting as a participant or bot, it doesn't trigger any Teams meeting policies related to external participants, recording, or compliance holds.
 Your existing Teams configuration remains unchanged.

 Multi-Platform Support

 Teams-heavy organizations still use Zoom for external calls and occasionally Google Meet.
-IceCubes works across all three platforms with the same extension, so you do not need separate tools for each platform.
+IceCubes works across all three platforms with the same extension, so you don't need separate tools for each platform.

 Copilot vs. IceCubes: Where Each Fits

 Microsoft Copilot for Teams is Microsoft's own AI meeting assistant.
-Here is how it compares:
+Here's how it compares:

 | Capability | Microsoft Copilot | IceCubes |